 Alaris has investments in a number of U.S. based businesses, and will continue to invest in U.S. based businesses, in U.S. denominated currency.
-Alaris recently amended its credit facility to allow for USD denominated draws to fund U.S. based businesses.
+Alaris' credit facility allows for USD denominated draws to fund U.S. based businesses.
 This will act as a natural hedge on cash flows and future repurchases by Private Company Partners.
-However, Alaris may from time to time purchase U.S. dollars in the spot market based on the USDCAD rate of exchange at the time of investment to make U.S. based investments.
-If Alaris is redeemed on a U.S. dollar based investment it may incur a loss in the Canadian dollar equivalent if the USDCAD spot rate is lower at the time of the redemption than it was when the original investment was made.
+However, Alaris may from time to time purchase U.S. dollars in the spot market based on the USD/CAD rate of exchange at the time of investment to make U.S. based investments.
+If Alaris is redeemed on a U.S. dollar based investment it may incur a loss in the Canadian dollar equivalent if the USD/CAD spot rate is lower at the time of the redemption than it was when the original investment was made.
 Alaris does not hedge the fair value of its U.S. dollar denominated investments due to the fact that there is no expectation to be redeemed or to exit these investments and therefore there is an uncertain time horizon of such exit events.
 This exposes Alaris to a cash loss, or gain, on a US dollar investment, even if the investment was successful in its U.S. based currency.
-Alaris adjusts the fair value of its U.S. dollar denominated investments based on the USDCAD rate on the balance sheet date for each quarter and records an unrealized gain or loss to account for the fluctuations in the exchange rate.
-The majority of Alaris' U.S. dollar investments were made at a much lower USDCAD exchange rate than the current spot USDCAD rate.
-Therefore, Alaris has significant unrealized gains on its U.S. dollar denominated investments to date, which, when/if they become realized gains (on the repurchase of our units) these may result in significant cash taxes being paid by us on those realized gains.
+Alaris adjusts the fair value of its U.S. dollar denominated investments based on the USD/CAD rate on the balance sheet date for each quarter and records an unrealized gain or loss to account for the fluctuations in the exchange rate.